-The crime of forgery occurs when, with the intent to defraud, a person executes, alters or publishes a writing without the owner's knowledge or consent.
-This can also happen if s/he fraudulently makes a writing and holds it out to be the work of another.
-A "writing" can include money, coins, credit cards, checks, bank drafts, stock certificates, bonds, wills, and deeds.
+The crime of forgery occurs when intending to defraud, a person executes, alters, or publishes a writing without the owner's knowledge or consent.
+Forgery can also happen when a person creates a document or other writing and holds it out to be the work of someone else for financial gain.
+A "writing" can include credit cards, checks, bank drafts, stock certificates, bonds, wills, and deeds.
 When someone forges money, it becomes the federal crime of counterfeiting.

-The crime of wire fraud occurs when someone voluntarily and intentionally uses an interstate communications device (such as a telephone or the internet) as a part of any scheme to defraud another of property, or anything else of value.
-For example, if you try to sell property you do not own, and in your attempt you use a your smartphone to send an email to someone trying to convince that person to purchase the land, you commit wire fraud.
-Wire fraud is a federal crime with serious potential consequences.
+The crime of wire fraud occurs when someone voluntarily and intentionally uses an interstate communications device (such as a smartphone or the internet) as a part of any scheme to defraud another of property or anything else of value.

 Why You Need a Criminal Defense Attorney